Britain's M&S promotes Machin and Bickerstaffe in top team shake-up

+Retail & ConsumerBritain's M&S promotes Machin and Bickerstaffe in top team shake-up

-LONDON (Reuters) - British retailer Marks & Spencer on Tuesday promoted food boss Stuart Machin and strategy chief Katie Bickerstaffe as part of a major shake-up of its leadership team’s responsibilities.
+British retailer Marks & Spencer (MKS.L) on Tuesday promoted food boss Stuart Machin and strategy chief Katie Bickerstaffe as part of a major shake-up of its leadership team's responsibilities.

 M&S said the changes reflected the clothing and food group moving on from the "fixing the basics" phase of its latest turnaround plan to a phase that will see it reinvest and restore growth.